 A systematic review

-Romoser said that while Martian rovers, particularly Curiosity, are looking for indicators of organic activity, there are a number of photos that already offer evidence of life on Mars, as they clearly depict insect and reptile-like shapes.
-Numerous photos show images in which arthropod body segments, along with legs, antennae and wings, can be spotted from the surrounding area, and one even appears to show one of the insects in a steep swoop and then ascend before hitting the ground.
+Romoser said that while Martian rovers, particularly Curiosity, are looking for indicators of organic activity, there are a number of photos that already offer evidence of life on Mars, because they clearly depict insect and reptile-like shapes.
+Numerous photos show images where body segments of arthropods, along with legs, antennae and wings, can be spotted from the surrounding area, and one even appears to show one of the insects in a steep swoop and then ascend before hitting the ground.

-The individual images were carefully studied by varying the photographic parameters such as brightness, contrast, saturation, inversion and so on.
+The individual images have been carefully studied by varying the photographic parameters such as brightness, contrast, saturation, inversion and so on.
 No content has been added or removed.